Structural Biology, Virology

 Dr. Lamb is also John Evans Professor of Molecular and Cellular Biology at Northwestern University, Evanston, and professor of microbiology-immunology at Northwestern University Feinberg School of Medicine.

-Robert Lamb's laboratory studies the replication of influenza virus and paramyxoviruses, particularly paramyxovirus-mediated membrane fusion, the action of the M2 and BM2 proton-selective ion channels, and influenza virus and paramyxovirus assembly.
+Robert Lamb's laboratory studies the replication of influenza virus and paramyxoviruses, particularly paramyxovirus-mediated membrane fusion, and influenza virus and paramyxovirus assembly.

 Robert Lamb attributes his interest in science to his uncle, a chemist who studied volatile organo-fluorine compounds.
 "Whenever his experiments went wrong," Lamb says, "two [safety] walls of the lab dissolved."

 But what impressed Lamb most was that his uncle, though he did not discover the compound, found the conditions to create the first block of Plexiglass (Lucite) ever made.
 Yet the successful chemist advised Lamb to take a slightly different career path.
 Lamb recalls, "He said go on and be a biochemist.
 It's the up-and-coming field."